JuliaChenJing/HadoopProductPurchaseProbability/README.md

 ## Getting Started

-Change directory to project source directory and run these bash commands:<br />
+Change current directory to project source directory and run these bash commands:<br />
 ./build.sh<br />
 ./run.sh

 ### Prerequisites

 - Install platform for Cloudera.
 This may be VMWare, Docker or VirtualBox.<br />
-- Install Cloudera CDH 5.8 into the platform. <br />
+- Install Cloudera CDH 5.8 into the platform (Download Link : https://www.cloudera.com/downloads/quickstart_vms/5-8.html )
-- This can be downloaded from : https://www.cloudera.com/downloads/quickstart_vms/5-8.html

 ## Author